chung-leong/array-router/doc/trap.md

 ## Notes

 A detour trap will only receive [`RouteChangePending`](./RouteChangePending.md) objects.
-It should return `true` if it wishes to defer the decision on whether to proceed with the detour.
+It should return `true` if it intends to make a decision on whether to proceed with the detour.
+Navigation will be blocked until `proceed` or `prevent` is called.

 An error trap should return a boolean if it has handled the error.
 This disables the default error handling mechanism.
 A return value of `true` means the error boundary can attempt to reconstruct the component tree